MILL-LX/CritterConnect-2/README.md

 3. The **DFPlayer Pro** is connected to the microcontroller and the Adafruit Mini Oval Speaker, providing audio playback.
 4. The **Adafruit Mini On/Off Push Button** is wired to the microcontroller for user input, triggering the animal sound when pressed.
 5. The **Adafruit TB6612 Motor Driver** is connected to control a motor for any mechanical movements or haptic feedback required in the wearable device.
+6. The **Motor (DC Motor)** is used for additional feedback or interaction, connected through the Adafruit TB6612 Motor Driver.

 The device is designed to be compact and wearable, with all components carefully integrated into a lightweight form factor.

 ## Power Supply

 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fecocell.com.au%2Fwp-content%2Fuploads%2Fm%2Flipo%2Flipo-400-502535-3w_n.jpg&f=1&nofb=1&ipt=8e4864c284452f1a632edc6070d67a3ab342d56719a59735ab3a75d4d97fa855&ipo=images" width=50% height=50%>